-- Aerosols are used in the bathroom, kitchen, laundry, shed and garage so remember to recycled them from all over the house.
+Aerosols are commonly used in the bathroom, kitchen, laundry, shed, and garage.
+So remember to recycle them from all over the house.

 Learn about recycling aluminium cans.

 Find a recycler near you for scrap metals.